AP freelancer among 4 journalists killed in Israeli strike on hospital in Gaza, health officials say

-Mariam Dagga, 33, a visual journalist, freelanced for the AP since the Gaza war began, as well as other news outlets.
-The AP said in a statement that it was shocked and saddened to learn of Dagga's death, along with several other journalists.
+Mariam Dagga, 33, a visual journalist, freelanced for the AP during the war, as well as other news outlets.
+The AP said in a statement that it was shocked and saddened to learn of Dagga's death, along with those of other journalists.

 The Israel-Hamas war has been one of the bloodiest conflicts for media workers, with at least 192 journalists killed in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
 Comparatively, 18 journalists have been killed so far in Russia’s war in Ukraine, according to the CPJ.